Department of Homeland Security

 Date Employer Location Nature Outcome

-May 2, 2016 US Forest Service CUSTER, SOUTH DAKOTA Nonspecified injuries and disorders, n.e.c.
+May 2, 2016 US Forest Service CUSTER, South Dakota Nonspecified injuries and disorders, n.e.c.
 Hosp.

-Feb 7, 2020 US DEPT OF HOMELAND SECURITY BRUNSWICK, GEORGIA Endocrine, nutritional, metabolic, and immunity disorders, n.e.c.
+Feb 7, 2020 US DEPT OF HOMELAND SECURITY BRUNSWICK, Georgia Endocrine, nutritional, metabolic, and immunity disorders, n.e.c.
 Hosp.

 About This OSHA Report

 This is a severe injury report filed with OSHA.
 Employers are required to report all work-related fatalities and severe injuries within 8 to 24 hours.
-Browse more reports by industry or state below.
+Browse more reports by employer, state, or industry below.

 Browse All Injury Reports